-The CCG has already made some significant prioritisation decisions, resulting in restrictions to procedures provided on the NHS.
-The CCG is ensuring that all referrals for treatment strictly adhere to clinical thresholds and /or meet clinical criteria, this is to ensure that all services are delivered equitably across the CCG area.
+The CCG has already made some significant prioritisation decisions which have resulted in restrictions to procedures provided on the NHS.
+The CCG is ensuring that all referrals for treatment adhere strictly to clinical thresholds and/or that they meet agreed clinical criteria.
+This is to ensure that all services are delivered equitably across the CCG's area.

-We also introduced a prior approval process for clinical procedures where there is evidence to show they have limited benefit to patients.
-This is in line with regional guidance.

-It includes procedures such as: cosmetic surgery, laser treatment for skin conditions, varicose veins and benign skin lesions.
+We have also introduced a prior approval process for clinical procedures where there is evidence to show that they have limited benefit to patients.
+The prior approval process includes procedures such as: cosmetic surgery, laser treatment for skin conditions, varicose veins, and benign skin lesions.

-CCG now has some more difficult decisions to make about the prioritisation of funds for 2016 and beyond.
+The CCG now has some more difficult decisions to make about the prioritisation of funds for 2017 and beyond.